The answers to Ketamine Therapy FAQs:

 3) What can ketamine infusion therapy help treat?

 Ketamine infusion therapy can help treat many different disorders.
-It can help with depression, suicidality, anxiety, bipolar, addiction, PTSD, OCD, BPD, sleep disorders, and pain disorders such as fibromyalgia or complex regional pain syndrome.
+It can help with depression, suicidality, anxiety, bipolar, PTSD, OCD, BPD, sleep disorders, and pain disorders such as fibromyalgia or complex regional pain syndrome.

 4) Is there a risk of addiction?

 There is no evidence that ketamine infusion therapy causes addiction, although there aren’t many widespread studies regarding ketamine.
 Ketamine infusions use a lower dose than when taken recreationally, and the clinical setting hinders the possibility of addiction.
-Ketamine has even been used to treat addictions, particularly for opiates and alcohol.

 5) Are there possible side effects?